Salpingectomy is a surgical procedure that consists of the removal of a woman's fallopian tubes, thus causing sterility.

 In IVF, the eggs are obtained directly from the woman's ovaries and therefore no tubal functionality is required.
-The embryos are fertilized in the laboratory with the sperm of the couple or an anonymous donor and then transferred directly to the mother's uterus.
+The embryos are fertilized in the laboratory with the sperm of the male partner or an anonymous donor, and then transferred directly to the mother's uterus.

 The uterus, however, is strictly necessary for conception.
-Even when it is necessary to remove the uterus along with the tubes, attempts are always made to leave the ovaries so that the woman retains the production of sex hormones and to allow the possibility of having a biological child should she consider surrogacy in the future.
+In cases when it is even necessary to remove the uterus along with the tubes, attempts are always made to leave the ovaries so that the woman retains the production of sex hormones and to allow the possibility of having a biological child should she consider surrogacy in the future.

 If you are interested in knowing what surrogacy treatment consists of in a more detailed way, we invite you to visit the following post: What is surrogacy?

 How can pregnancy be achieved with bilateral salpingectomy?